EtheaDev/SVGIconImageList/README.md

 If you want a full support for High-DPI in a multi-form application on multi-monitors, you must use a single TSVGIconImageCollection into a centralized resource (like a Datamodule) and add a TSVGVirtualImageList (connected to this Collection) on every form of your app.

+### new in version 2.0: Choose your preferred engine
+There are two implementation: the pascal one based on Martin's work which is using GDI+ and the native Windows one which is using Direct2D﻿, as explained [here.](Choise-of-Factories-(Direct-2D-or-GDI-))

+### Available from Delphi XE6 to Delphi 10.4
 ![Delphi 10.4 Sydney Support](/Demo/Images/SupportingDelphi.jpg)

 **Sample image of VCL version**